hgoldstein95/hgoldstein95.github.io/index.md

 </blockquote>

 <p>
-I am a postdoc University of Maryland, working with Leo Lampropoulos as a Victor Basili Postdoctoral Fellow.
+I am a postdoc at the University of Maryland, working with Leo Lampropoulos as a Victor Basili Postdoctoral Fellow.
 I also have a part-time position at the University of Pennsylvania, where I recently finished my PhD with Professor Benjamin Pierce.
 My current research focus is on theoretical and human aspects of property-based testing.